 Single Sign-On (SSO)

-Do you only need to authenticate once and you are able to access the different systems?
-That is an evidence that your systems are internally using an authentication system that is shared by the different applications, making unneeded to type your credentials when you access those systems.
+Do you only need to authenticate once and you can access the different systems?
+That is evidence that your systems are internally using an authentication system that is shared by the different applications, making unneeded to type your credentials when you access those systems.
 This is what is called a Single Sign-On environment.

 If you want to avoid using/maintaining Kiuwan credentials, ask you first which of the above models apply to your organization, and don’t care, Kiuwan supports both !!